6 best sustainable product deals at Amazon Prime Early Access Sale: AeroGarden, Mrs. Meyer’s and more | CNN Underscored

 Want more Amazon deals?
 Visit CNN Underscored’s Guide to the Prime Early Access Sale for wall-to-wall coverage of the best discounts to be found during the event.

-Amazon’s Prime Early Access Sale is the perfect time to make some product swaps to help you live a more sustainable life.
+Amazon’s Prime Early Access Sale — October Prime Day, you could say — is the perfect time to make some product swaps to help you live a more sustainable life.
 But with thousands of Prime Early Access deals live, it’s tough to know what’s actually worth it, that’s why here at CNN Underscored, we’re working around the clock to find the best deals on all things sustainability.
 Whether you’re getting a reusable water bottle to lower your plastic waste or switching to a bidet to reduce your toilet paper use, there are plenty of ways to be more eco-friendly for less.

 We’re focusing our coverage on products we’ve personally tested and products we find through our research to be truly steep deals (either at or near their lowest pricing) — and will be updating this guide throughout the day.